williscool/hasura-k8s-stack/README.md

 - Postgres _(For production use cases, it is recommended to have a managed/highly available Postgres instance)_
 - Hasura GraphQL Engine
 - Nginx for Ingress
-- Cert Manager for auto SSL with Let's Encrypt
+- Cert Manager for auto SSL with Let's Encrypt (or self signed cert in a localhost env)
 - Remote Schema with Express.js and GraphQL.js
 - Event Triggers with Express.js